 Through the delivery of hands-on, blended learning in financial literacy, work readiness, and entrepreneurship, we empower young people to grow their entrepreneurial ideas, hone their work skills, manage their earnings and secure better lives for themselves, their families, and their communities.

-Inspire and prepare young people in Africa to succeed in a global economy.
+The mission of JA Africa is to inspire and prepare young people in Africa to succeed in a global economy.

-Foster social mobility and financial inclusion among African youth through financial literacy, improved employability and microenterprise creation.
+The mission of JA Africa is to see social mobility and financial inclusion among African youth through financial literacy, improved employability and microenterprise creation.

-Junior Achievement was founded in 1919 by Theodore Vail, president of American Telephone & Telegraph; Horace Moses, president of Strathmore Paper Co.; and Senator Murray Crane of Massachusetts.
+Junior Achievement was founded in the US in 1919 by Theodore Vail, president of American Telephone & Telegraph; Horace Moses, president of Strathmore Paper Co.; and Senator Murray Crane of Massachusetts.
 Its first program, JA Company Program®, was offered to high school students on an after-school basis.
 Over the last 37 years, JA Africa has expanded its activities and broadened its scope to include in-school and out of school students.